opencontext/arches-via-docker/README.md

 # Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes

-This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) TLS certificates and set up HTTPS in Nginx for multiple domain names using Docker Compose.
+This approach automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) TLS certificates and set up HTTPS in Nginx for your domain name using Docker Compose.

-You can set up HTTPS in Nginx with Let's Encrypt TLS certificates for your domain names and get A+ rating at [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) by changing a few configuration parameters of this example.
+You can set up HTTPS in Nginx with Let's Encrypt TLS certificates for your domain name and get A+ rating at [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) by changing a few configuration parameters of this example.

 Let's Encrypt is a certificate authority that provides free X.509 certificates for TLS encryption.
 The certificates are valid for 90 days and can be renewed.
 Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).

-When using Kubernetes Let's Encrypt TLS certificates can be easily obtained and installed using [Cert Manager](https://cert-manager.io/).
-For simple web sites and applications Kubernetes is too much overhead and Docker Compose is more suitable.
-But for Docker Compose there is no such popular and robust tool for TLS certificate management.

-The example supports separate TLS certificates for multiple domain names, e.g. example.com, anotherdomain.net etc.
-For simplicity this example deals with the following domain names:
+The approach currently only supports one domain name, as discussed in this example:

 * teach-with-arches.org